selfmd/docs/docs/connect/mcp.md

 ### States (6 tools)

-States are encrypted groups.
-Private states require invitation; public states are discoverable by anyone on the network.
+Private states require an invitation.
+Public states are discoverable by anyone on the network.

 | Tool | Params | What it does |
 |------|--------|-------------|